mrgreengames/SIA-Smart-Interactive-App/SECURITY.md

 a.
 Password has been compromised

 b.
-Encrypted files has been decrypted
+Encrypted files have been decrypted

 c.
-Protocols break
+Protocols are not functioning correctly

 1. Go to issues
 2. Go to milestones